dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 start location of quadripoint before changeset 172589326, https://www.openstreetmap.org/node/9012708145/history/2: 43.6586291, -72.1603499
 end location of quadripoint after changeset 173652662: 43.6590890, -72.1620080
 -->
-In the end, I moved the location of boundary by 469.9 horizontal feet (143.2 meters), which increased the size of the Enfield by 0.57% (from 42.94 to 43.18 square miles).
+In the end, I moved the location of the boundary by 469.9 horizontal feet (143.2 meters), which increased the cartographic area of the Enfield by 0.57% (from 42.94 to 43.18 square miles).
 The post has engraved letters to identify the four towns, but strangely the inscriptions are incorrect with L and C on adjacent rather than opposing sides.

 Before my correspondence with Gotthardt, I was uncertain of whether the granite post was the true four corners.